adrianolszewski/model-based-testing-hypotheses/README.md

 ----

 ## You said that that different method of testing (Wald's, Rao's, Wilk's LRT) may yield a bit different results?

 **Yes.
-But the differences will be mostly mostly mostly under the ALTERNATIVE hypothesis and mostly at lower p-values.**
+But the differences will happen rather under the ALTERNATIVE hypothesis and mostly at very low p-values.**

 Recall that Wald's, Wilks' and Rao's method are just different ways to answer the question _whether constraining parameters of interest to zero (leaving out corresponding predictor variables from the model) reduces the fit of the model?_